Last Updated on March 30, 2023

 Brindle English Bulldogs look like they have tiger stripes on their coats.
 These stripes can be red, silver, liver, tan, or blue.
 This brindle pattern can be seen in almost all base fur colors.

-Piebald simply means an English Bulldog with two different colors on his coat.
+Piebald simply means a pup with two different colors on his coat.
 Piebald markings are simply irregular markings of different colors.

 These can be a variation of colors, but with the English Bulldog breed, they are usually blue, fallow, red, or brindle on a white base coat.
 The colors usually occur as spots or saddles on a solid background.